manu-mannattil/scripts/README.md

     passwords][password].  [passmenu](passmenu) helps you pick passwords
     using rofi or dmenu.

+-   [inkconv](inkconv) is a handy script that uses Inkscape to interconvert EMF, EPS, PDF, PNG, PS, SVG, WMF, and XAML files.

 -   [mutt-open](mutt-open) is a file opener that integrates xdg-open with mutt.